DrSnyder86/ERS-Integration/ers_integration/readme.md

 Qbx-radialmenu Support
 - Includes qbx radial menu functions for quick access to commands and actions.
 Players can easily trigger key functions without memorizing chat commands.
 - Players can request or cancel services while inside of a vehicle.
+- Radial menu functions used to trigger dispatch request response events

 Qb-radialmenu Support
 - Included in the github link in the `Manual-Install` folder are converted qb-radialmenu items.
 They were converted to qb using chat gpt and not tested.

 PS-Dispatch Integration
-- Ps-dispatch simulates a dispatcher on service requests and certain events giving a bit more immersion for players.
+- Ps-dispatch simulates a dispatcher on service requests and certain events notifying of their arrival giving a bit more immersion for players.
 - Seamless integration with ps-dispatch for dispatch notifications and events.
 - Persistent and Non-persistent dispatch notifications depending on call and completion state.
+- Traffic stops, accepted callouts, callout arrivals and pursuits all trigger an automatic dispatch event with player location and data.

 Custom Command Functions
 - Supports basic command triggers, allowing server admins to extend functionality or bind actions to custom commands.

 Dynamic Event Handling
 - Listens for in-game events (pullover events, dispatch responses, on-scene arrivals) and interacts with your ERS systems accordingly.
+- Delays are intentional in dispatch events to give some more immersion.

 Player Rewards
 - Awards players with automatic bank payment bonus on completion of scene cleanup.
 Giving player incentive to clean-up their scenes.

 Traffic Stops
 - When used with Wk_wars2k radar the front plate will lock automatically.
-- Automatically sends dispatch alert when a stop is initiated
+- Sends dispatch alert when a stop is initiated

 Postal
-- Nearest postal is now shown in dispatch request events
+- Nearest postal is now shown in dispatch request and arrival events

 # Installation
 ## MANUAL-INSTALL